 - The Committee’s decision in all disputes is final.

-- If the number of entries exceeds the maximum number of 204 spots (102 men and 102 women), a list of reserves will be prepared.
+- If the number of entries exceeds the maximum number of 204 spots (men and women), a list of reserves will be prepared.
 Any vacancies as a result of competitors withdrawing after the closing date will be filled from the list of reserves.
 This reserve list will be published on the website and regularly updated.

 - All entries will be subject to the approval of the Committee, which reserves the right to accept or refuse or, having accepted, subsequently reject any entry without giving reason for its decision.